Xilinx/Vitis-Tutorials/Machine_Learning/README.md

  <td align="center">
    <a href="./Design_Tutorials/05-Keras_FCN8_UNET_segmentation/README.md">FCN8 and UNET Semantic Segmentation with Keras and Xilinx Vitis AI (UG1445)</a>
  </td>
- <td>Train the FCN8 and UNET Convolutional Neural Networks (CNNs) for Semantic Segmentation in Keras adopting a small custom dataset, quantize the floating point weights files to an 8-bit fixed point representation, and then deploy them on the Xilinx® ZCU102 board using Vitis AI.</td>
+ <td>Train the FCN8 and UNET Convolutional Neural Networks (CNNs) for Semantic Segmentation in Keras adopting a small custom dataset, quantize the floating point weights files to an 8-bit fixed point representation, and then deploy them on the Xilinx ZCU102 board using Vitis AI.</td>
  </tr>
  <tr>
  <td align="center">